 In a large bowl mix together flour and salt.

 Beat in each egg one at a time.

 Cream Cheese Cinnamon Frosting:

 This delicious frosting can be used on nearly any other recipe you could want.
-It fits perfectly with the spice cake and can even coat the doughnuts and/or gingerbread cookies if you like.
+It fits perfectly with the spice cake and can even coat the doughnuts and/or gingerbread cookies mentioned later on if you like.

 - 4 cups powdered sugar